Ngaio Health

 Picture

-• When something feels off, your body may respond with a fight-or-flight reaction: increased heart rate, tension, alertness.
+• When something feels threatening or demanding, your body may shift into mobilization: increased heart rate, tension, vigilance, urgency, or fight-or-flight.

 Picture

-Understanding these states helps us better support ourselves through chronic stress, anxiety, or trauma patterns.
-Rather than trying to force the body into relaxation, we focus on helping it feel safe enough to shift on its own.
+Understanding these patterns can help us respond more skillfully to chronic stress, anxiety, trauma, or burnout.
+Rather than trying to force the body into relaxation, we focus on helping it feel supported enough to shift on its own.

 Supporting your vagus through touch and awareness